Return to Bay Street Program (RTBS)

 - Multiple opportunities to expand their professional network and connect with industry leaders – as well as for partners to meet all prospective candidates;

-- Opportunity to re-familiarize with the business culture, job-search and interview process.
+- Opportunity to re-familiarize with industry trends, job-search and interview process.

-To date, RTBS has brought 49 experienced women back to the industry.
-Each year, the program continues to gain momentum, visibility, and reaches new levels of success.
+To date, RTBS has brought 73 experienced women back to the industry.
+Of these recipients, 76% plan to remain in the industry, 32% received promotions and 84% progressed their careers in the same firm in which they were placed.
+Each year, the program continues to gain momentum, visibility in the media and in the industry, reaching new levels of success.

-- Have a minimum of 5 years of professional experience in the capital markets industry or have capital markets related experience (legal, marketing, IT, risk, accounting, wealth management, etc);
+- Must have a minimum of 5 years of capital markets experience or experience in a related industry (legal, marketing, IT, risk, accounting, wealth management, etc);

 - Have taken a career hiatus or are currently working outside the capital markets industry for the last 1.5 years or longer;